vert-x3/vertx-service-proxy/README.md

 through an idiomatic other language API irrespective of whether the service lives locally or is somewhere else on the eventbus entirely.

+Proxy service methods can also return references to other proxy services.
+This is useful, for example, if you want to return a connection interface, e.g.

+    @ProxyGen
+    public interface SomeDatabaseService {

+        // A couple of factory methods to create an instance and a proxy

+        static SomeDatabaseService create(Vertx vertx) {
+           return new SomeDatabaseServiceImpl(vertx);
+        }

+        static SomeDatabaseService createProxy(Vertx vertx, String address) {
+          return ProxyHelper.createProxy(SomeDatabaseService.class, vertx, address);
+        }

+        // Create a connection

+        MyDatabaseConnection createConnection();
+    }

+Where:

+    @ProxyGen
+    public interface MyDatabaseConnection {

+        void insert(JsonObject someData);

+        void commit(Handler<AsyncResult<Void>> resultHandler);

+        @ProxyClose
+        void close();
+    }

+You can also declare that a particular method unregisters the proxy by annotating it with the `@ProxyClose` annotation.

 ## Convention for invoking services over the eventbus

 Service Proxies assume that event bus messages follow a certain format so they can be used to invoke services.